 Making wild greens such as these a part of your families regular diet not only gets them familiar with the plants, but also gives all of you the healthy benefits of eating nutritionally rich foods.

 Make getting to know your green, weedy neighbors and practicing urban foraging as part of your emergency survival plan.

 Consider making room in your garden for these “weeds” and once you start eating them, you might even consider cultivating them along with other garden plants!

 Identifying and Harvesting Edible and Medicinal Plants in Wild (and Not So Wild) Places by Steve Brill

 Discovering Wild Plants by Janice Schofield

-Check out this article from our local NPR station KUOW, about Urban Foraging in Seattle.
+Check out this article about Urban Foraging in Seattle.